 How can we be sure that PHC is really committed to sustainability?

 Feronia Inc., as a publicly listed company is subject to high levels of governance, audit, transparency, regulation and scrutiny.
 We have a Board sub-committee which meets on a quarterly basis (and more frequently if required) which is focussed entirely on sustainability and has representatives on it from CDC, the AAF, the DFI lenders and independent directors.
 Its objective is to ensure that the Company delivers on its commitment to sustainability.
 These include achieving certification by the Roundtable for Sustainable Palm Oil (RSPO) and implementing IFC/World Bank standards for environmental and social sustainability.

-As part of our commitment to sustainability and transparency we are shortly to publish the findings from an Environmental and Social Assessment which has been carried out by external experts and have in place an Environmental and Social Action Plan which is focused on implementing environmental and social best practice and improving social infrastructure.
+As part of our commitment to sustainability and transparency we have published the findings from an Environmental and Social Assessment which was carried out by external experts and we have in place an Environmental and Social Action Plan which is focused on implementing environmental and social best practice and improving social infrastructure.
 This was first developed in conjunction with CDC in 2013, extended in conjunction with the DFI lenders in 2015 and represents our roadmap to achieving sustainability excellence.
-Further, Feronia Inc. expects to publish an annual Sustainability Report on its environmental and social compliance, performance, progress and impacts, as well as economic impacts caused by its operations and activities, using Global Reporting Initiative’s Sustainability Reporting Guidelines as a framework.
+Further, Feronia Inc. has publishes annual Sustainability Report on its environmental and social compliance, performance, progress and impacts, as well as economic impacts caused by its operations and activities, using Global Reporting Initiative’s Sustainability Reporting Guidelines as a framework.

 Why are Development Finance Institutions (DFIs) investing and lending money to the business?